dmrom7/geogbrowns/content/authors/giada/_index.md

 title: Giada Casarin

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: PhD student in AQM
+role: Human Geography PhD student

 # Organizations/Affiliations
 organizations: